kohoutech/Auditor/README.md

-# Audion
+# Auditor
-an audio processor plugin editor
+an audio plugin host